LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Method

 \subsection{Layout-Aware Fusion Attention}

-Although LANS has already acquired a certain level of layout understanding through the pre-training strategies above, this ability can fade to some extent during downstream training because of the different training target of GPS.
-To compensate the loss of layout awareness in the GPS training phase, we propose the layout-aware fusion attention (LA-FA) to enhance the intra-modal and cross-modal token fusion.
-LA-FA is located between the bidirectional GRU encoder and self-limited GRU decoder.
+Although LANS has already acquired a certain level of layout understanding through the pre-training strategies above, this ability can fade to some extent during downstream training because of the different training targets of GPS.
+To compensate for the loss of layout awareness in the GPS training phase, we propose layout-aware fusion attention (LA-FA) to enhance the intra-modal and cross-modal token fusion.
+LA-FA is located between the bidirectional GRU encoder and the self-limited GRU decoder.

-As shown in Figure \ref{fig:attention}, LA-FA module is similar to the transformer encoder block \cite{Vaswani2017} which also contains layer normalization, feed forward layer and residual connection except the layout-aware self-attention.
-Our layout-aware self-attention uses the carefully designed layout-aware attention mask which allows visibility to all intra-modality tokens, but restricts cross-modality visibility only if the textual point is inside the image patch in the visual space.
+As shown in Figure \ref{fig:attention}, the LA-FA module is similar to the transformer encoder block \cite{Vaswani2017} which also contains layer normalization, feed-forward layer, and residual connection except the layout-aware self-attention.
+Our layout-aware self-attention uses the carefully designed layout-aware attention mask which allows visibility to all intra-modality tokens but restricts cross-modality visibility if the textual point is not inside the image patch in the visual space.
 Specifically, we construct the mask matrix $M_{i,j}\;(1 \!\leq\! i,j\!\leq\!
 N_D\!+\!N_T)$, which consists of value 0 as invisible and value 1 as visible: